Martin St. Louis: Tampa Bay Lightning (2000–2014)

-2006–2014: Continued success, final years in Tampa Bay

 The 2006–07 season was St. Louis' greatest offensive year as he topped the 100-point plateau for the first time.
-He finished with career highs in goals, 43, and points, 102.
+He finished with career highs in goals, (43), and points, (102).
 He played in his 500th career game on February 9, 2007, against the New York Rangers and after becoming the first Lightning player to appear in three All-Star Games, became the first to score a goal in the mid-season event.
 He was named to the second All-Star team following the season.
 An injury to Tim Taylor resulted in St. Louis being named an alternate captain in 2007–08.
 St. Louis made his fourth All-Star Game appearance in 2007–08 amidst an 83-point campaign.
 He scored his 500th career point with a goal against the Buffalo Sabres on March 19, 2008.
 Leading the Lightning with 30 goals, 50 assists and 80 points in 2008–09, St. Louis earned his fifth All-Star appearance.

 St. Louis finished fifth in the league with 94 points in 2009–10.
 He had two 11-game point streaks during the season, the longest in franchise history, and was named to the second All-Star team.
 Finishing with only 12 penalty minutes on the season, he was voted the recipient of the Lady Byng Memorial Trophy as the NHL's most gentlemanly player.
 It was the fifth time he had been named a finalist for the award.

-He won the award for a second time in 2010–11, the culmination of a season in which St. Louis made his sixth All-Star Game appearance, was named to the second All-Star team for the third time and finished second in league scoring with 99 points.
-He was a finalist for the Hart Memorial Trophy for the second time, losing out to Corey Perry.
+He won the Lady Byng Trophy for a second time in 2010–11, the culmination of a season in which St. Louis made his sixth All-Star Game appearance, was named to the second All-Star team for the third time and finished second in league scoring with 99 points (31 goals, 68 assists) only behind Daniel Sedin of the Vancouver Canucks, who finished with 104 points.
+He was a finalist for the Hart Memorial Trophy for the second time, losing out to Anaheim Ducks forward Corey Perry.